 What car do I need?

-This is different to what car you want.
-We all have the idea of the car we want, but it is right for you and your needs?
+This is different depending on what car you want.
+We all have the idea of the car we want, but is it right for you and your needs?

-We would always advise you create a list of essential requirements the car must have.
+We would always advise you to create a list of essential requirements the car must have.
 This can sometimes be hard to start, so let us give you a few ideas.
-Wats your price range?
-What boot size do I need, does it need to fit a pram for example?
+What is your price range?
+What boot size do I need?
+Does it need to fit a pram, for example?
 Does it have child seat fixing points?
-It is economical to run?
+Is it economical to run?

-They are also other areas which you may want to consider.
+There are also other areas that you may want to consider.
 If you cover a lot of distance, do you need cruise control?
 Do you own a caravan or trailer, and therefore does it need a towing point?
-Does the car need to fit within a small garage?
+Does the car need to fit in a small garage?

 These types of questions will help you create your list of requirements to ensure you start on the right track.

-What to check before test driving a car?
+What should I check before driving a car?

-When you have picked a few cars which meet your requirements, they are some checks you can complete yourself that will help you narrow your selection even more.
+When you have picked a few cars which meet your requirements, there are some checks you can complete yourself that will help you narrow your selection even more.

-Always communicate with the seller before and collect as much information as possible, to help in your decision-making process.
-This can often include the mileage information, mot and tax dates.
-We would also advise ensuring you know the Reg number and Vin number as this will allow you to complete a REG CHECK.
+Always communicate with the seller before and collect as much information as possible to help in your decision-making process.
+This can often include mileage information, mot and tax dates.
+We would also advise ensuring you know the Reg number and Vin number.

 For less than £10, you can use this information and discover the complete history of the vehicle.
-From checking for any outstanding finance, police records as well write off information you can ensure the car is suitable to buy..
+From checking for any outstanding finance, police records and write-off information, you can ensure the car is suitable to buy.

-Without the addition of an online vehicle reg check, this article would well over 30 checks to complete before purchasing a used family car.
-However, this check completes so much of the hard work for us, and takes a lot of the stress away.
+Without the addition of an online vehicle registration check, this article would take over 30 checks to complete before purchasing a used family car.
+However, this check completes so much of the hard work for us and takes a lot of the stress away.

 Check Valuations Online

 This one may seem obvious, but do you do it properly.
-To make sure you know to current ‘going rate’ of the car, make sure you compare more than just the make and model.
-For example, mileage will play a major role in the vehicle value.
-If this is high then you can use this as a bargaining tool.
+To make sure you know the current ‘going rate’ of the car, make sure you compare more than just the make and model.
+For example, mileage will play a major role in the value of the vehicle.
+If this is high, then you can use this as a bargaining tool.

 Car Viewing Tips